TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Slug.rst

 by slashes.
 Like this the resulting path of an URL is comparable with a filepath in any operating system.
 Slugs in TYPO3 are not limited to be separated by slashes or can contain slashes in a single path-segment.
 It's also not required to build hierarchical paths but it's possible to assign a single path-segment to every page even if a deep page hierarchy exists.
-In TYPO3 the only requirement is that a slug for each domain must be unique.
+In TYPO3 the only requirement is that a slug for each page of a domain must be unique.

 If a TCA table contains a field called "slug", it needs to be filled for every existing record.
 It can be shown and edited via regular Backend Forms, and is also evaluated during persistence via DataHandler.